onionpeel/vocab-app/README.md

 npm install
 cd client
 npm install
 ```
-Redis is used for caching the results of the dictionary searches.
-A Redis instance needs to be created for the searches to work.
+Redis is used for caching the results of the dictionary searches. **A Redis instance needs to be created for the searches to work.**
 MongoDB is the backend database.
 This can be set up through the MongoDB website.

 ### Configuration
-Local
+Development
 In the config directory create a `default.json` file.
 Set up that file as follows, filling in the necessary information

 ```